Gianatmaja/Udacity-Data-Engineering-Nanodegree/Data-Lake-AWS/README.md

 # Spark and Data Lake
-In this project, logs and songs data will undergo the ELT process for the usage of Sparkify.
+In this project, we'll build an ETL pipeline for a data lake hosted on S3.
+The ETL pipeline will load data from S3, process the data into analytics tables using Spark, and load them back into S3.
+This Spark process will be deployed on a cluster using AWS.

 ## Structure
 The files located in this repository are listed below: